Kerisnarendra/kerisnarendra.github.io/README.md

 I am a software engineer, currently based in Bali.
-My software development interests includes web and mobile development.
+My software development interests includes web and cloud development.
 I graduated in 2006 from [ITS](https://www.its.ac.id/) and hold a bachelor's degree of [Engineering Informatic.](https://en.wikipedia.org/wiki/Engineering_informatics#:~:text=Engineering%20Informatics%20is%20an%20engineering,The%20study%20of%20use%20of)